• Skip to primary navigation

 Reindeer Food Recipe: Ingredients and Substitutions

 • Creamy peanut butter.
-This reindeer food recipe can be made with any nut or seed butter if you have a peanut allergy in your family.
+Any nut or seed butter works well.
 Cashew, almond, sunflower seed butter, etc.

 • Rice Chex Cereal.
 Chex is my favorite cereal to use to make this reindeer chow (or a generic equivalent)!
 However many people love Crispex!